USGS-Astrogeology/softwaremanagement/FY21/README.md

   - ISIS3 to ISISX conversion cleanup to remove all ISIS3 references

 ### SPICE Calibration
-  - Update calibration routines to support remote SPICE kernels.
+  - Update calibration routines to support remote SPICE kernels

     :muscle: Determine additional applications needing changes with the long-term goal of supporting 100% remote SPICE